twilsonco/AutoBlockIPList/README.md

 - Create a new user-defined script to be run at "**root**" user, manually, to install/update AutoBlockIPList
 ![Setup task](docs/setup_task.png)
 - After saving the script, select it in the list of user-defined scripts and click the "Run" button to execute it.
-  - If you selected to receive email notifications, you will receive an email with the output of the script.
+  - If you selected to receive email notifications, you will receive an email with the output of the script. e.g.
+    ```
+    IPs parsed from lists to be added: 192924
+    Total CIDR networks: 4222
+    Total IP in CIDR networks: 21390848
+    Total IP invalid: 7
+    Total potential IP: 21583772
+    Total deny IP currently in your Synology DB: 10949
+    Total deny IP now in your Synology DB: 10949 (0 added)
+    Dry run mode.
+No changes were made to the database
+    Elapsed time: 821.46 seconds
+    ```
   - Otherwise, you can check the intended install directory to see if the script was installed correctly.
   - You should also see your backed up database in the backup directory you specified.